HISTORY OF EMBROIDERY BEFORE 1900

 A short article cannot capture the splendor of embroideries, but it can only supply a sampling of its loveliness.
 In this second part of an article on the History of Embroidery before 1900, we provide examples of gold, silver and gemstone embroideries, and embroideries imitating nature that embellished the garments worn by early rulers, the nobility, ecclesiasts, and the upper and middle classes.

-GOLD, SILVER, AND GEMSTONE EMBROIDERIESprecious stone embroidered gown
+GOLD, SILVER, AND GEMSTONE EMBROIDERIES

 Adorning garments with gold and silver embroideries and inlaying gemstones in the patterns can be traced back to early civilizations.